 Maybe all it will take is a little left hand itching lottery luck.

-If $40,000 a year is not enough…increase your income.
-Whatever you decide to do with your extra money, remember that there are many viable options.
+If $70,000 a year is not enough…increase your income.
+Whatever you decide to do with your extra amounts of money, remember that there are many viable options.

 Alternative Side Jobs For Additional Income